Text on a dark background reads "The online video maker for driving action" with a yellow button below saying "Make a video."

 The App Craze: Gen Z’s Top Picks of the Year

-In a industry where the tap of a screen can lead to a universe of likelihoods, it's no surprise that the younger generation is front-running the charge in app consumption.
+"today," where the tap of a screen can lead to a universe of possibilities, it’s no surprise that the younger generation is leading the charge in app consumption.
 Often referred to as the “mobile-first generation,” Gen Z, those born between the mid-1990s and early 2010s, comprises about 40% of all mobile users globally.
-With their fingers all the time on the pulse of the latest trends, they shape the circumstances of app usage with their one-off preferences.
+With their fingers constantly on the pulse of the latest tech trends, they shape the circumstances of app usage with their unique preferences.

 Another app from ByteDance, Lemon8, has also gained some traction among this age group, with 7.7 million downloads.
 Although this Instagram copycat has been slow to grow in the U.S., it seems to be making progress with its primary customers.

-To look thorougher into what drives this generation's app choices, we reached out to Appfigures, an app intelligence firm, which shared glimpses into the 50 most downloaded apps by Gen Z this year.
+To look deeper into what drives this generation’s app choices, we reached out to Appfigures, an app intelligence firm, which shared insights into the 50 most downloaded apps by Gen Z this year.
 The data reveals intriguing patterns about their interests and behaviors.

 The Social Connection

 Unsurprisingly, social media apps dominate the list.
-Platforms like TikTok and Instagram remaahead-running, nabbing the attention of Gen Z with their visually driven content and community engagement.
-These platforms have also become central to emerging Gen Z beauty trends, with viral makeup tutorials, skincare routines, and niche aesthetics sparking common adoption.
-As one might overhear in a bustling New York café, “If it's not on TikTok, did it even happen?”
+Platforms like TikTok and Instagram remain at the forefront, capturing the attention of Gen Z with their visually driven content and community engagement.
+These platforms have also become central to emerging Gen Z beauty trends, with viral makeup tutorials, skincare routines, and niche aesthetics sparking widespread adoption.
+As one might overhear in a bustling New York café, “If it’s not on TikTok, did it even happen?”

 Gaming and Entertainment

-Entertainment apps, particularly those related to gaming, also feature front-runningly.
-Titles like Among Us and Genshin Lasting Results have become cultural phenomena, offering not just gameplay but a shared experience among peers.
-In a nod to the active tech scene of San Francisco, these games have become as must-have as a latte at a Mission District café.
+Entertainment apps, particularly those related to gaming, also have prominently.
+Titles like Among Us and Genshin Impact have become cultural phenomena, offering not just gameplay but a shared experience among peers.
+In a nod to the clear tech scene of San Francisco, these games have become as essential as a latte at a Mission District café.

 They also seem to be driving growth in the short drama app industry.
 One of the latest apps gaining attention is ShortMax, which features about 1,000 short films sisterhood various genres, including drama, romance, and mysteries.
 Data shows that 18- to 24-year-olds have installed the app over 10 million times so far in 2024.